Submissions

 • Where available, URLs or DOIs for the references have been provided.
 Please use this format for DOIs: https://doi.org/00.0000/0000

-• The text uses a 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+• The text uses a 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

-• The article explictly refers to and makes strong connections to additional language teaching in British Columbia.
-Implications for additional language teaching in British Columbia should clearly stated.
+• The article explictly makes connections to English as an additional language teaching and learning in British Columbia.
+Implications for the local, or wider Canadian, context should clearly stated.

 • The manuscript has been submitted via the BC TEAL Journal online journal system.
 The BC TEAL Journal cannot accept submissions via email or the postal service.

-• Research articles are no more than 8,000 words, plus references.
-Theoretical analyses, classroom practice descriptions, and opinion essays are no more than 4,000 words, plus references.
-Book reviews are no more than 1,000 words plus references.
+• Research articles are +/- 8,000 words, plus references.
+Theoretical analyses, classroom practice descriptions, and opinion essays are +/- 4,000 words, plus references.
+Book reviews are +/- 1,000 words plus references.

 Author Guidelines

 The BC TEAL Journal is a peer-reviewed publication of the Association of BC Teachers of English as an Additional Language (BC TEAL).
-The journal exists to promote scholarship related to the teaching and learning of English as an Additional Language (EAL) in British Columbia, with articles explicitly reflecting the varying contexts and settings of the BC TEAL membership.
-Submissions that fit within the scope of the journal undergo double-anonymous peer review (the identities of authors and reviewers are not revealed to either party during the review process) by reviewers knowledgeable about English language teaching in British Columbia.
-All authors should demonstrate their familiarity with English as an additional language teaching in British Columbia, with direct connections to teaching and learning in British Columbia included in all submissions.
+The journal exists to promote scholarship related to the teaching and learning of English as an additional language (EAL) in British Columbia, with articles explicitly reflecting the varying contexts and settings of the BC TEAL membership.
+Submissions that fit within the scope of the journal undergo double-anonymous peer review (the identities of authors and reviewers are not revealed to either party during the review process) by reviewers knowledgeable about EAL teaching and learning.
+All authors should demonstrate their familiarity with EAL teaching and learning in British Columbia, with direct connections to teaching and learning in British Columbia, or the wider Canadian context, included in all submissions.
 More information about the peer review process can be found at this link: https://ojs-o.library.ubc.ca/index.php/BCTJ/about.

 Original previously unpublished contributions, such as research articles, theoretical analyses, classroom practice descriptions, opinion essays, and book reviews from all sectors and experience levels represented by the BC TEAL membership, are welcome.

-Research articles should aim for no more than 8,000 words, plus references.
-Theoretical analyses, classroom practice descriptions, and opinion essays should aim for no more than 4,000 words, plus references.
+Research articles should aim for +/- 8,000 words, plus references.
+Theoretical analyses, classroom practice descriptions, and opinion essays should aim for +/- 4,000 words, plus references.
 Book reviews of recent books related to EAL teaching and learning are typically no more than 1,000 words plus references.
 Please contact the editor if you would like to submit a book review.

-Generally, successful submissions to the BC TEAL Journal clearly establish a relationship between theory and practice within the context of English as an additional language teaching and learning in British Columbia.
-Submissions include significant discussion related to the implications of the research findings or scholarly work (for example, theoretical analyses, classroom practice descriptions, opinion essays, or literature reviews) and demonstrate how the ideas in the submission apply to English as an additional language teaching and learning in British Columbia.
+Generally, successful submissions to the BC TEAL Journal clearly establish a relationship between theory and practice within the context of EAL teaching and learning in British Columbia or the wider Canadian context.
+Submissions include significant discussion related to the implications of the research findings or scholarly work (for example, theoretical analyses, classroom practice descriptions, opinion essays, or literature reviews) and demonstrate how the ideas in the submission apply to EAL teaching and learning in British Columbia and the wider Canadian context.
 In particular, submissions are much more than a simple restating or review of research and theory.
 Rather, submissions provide unique interpretations of original sources of information to provide insights that have not been previously published.
 Most importantly, successful submissions offer readers convincing and practical connections to the English language teaching profession in British Columbia.
 To get a sense of the types of articles the journal publishes, authors can review previously published issues of the journal.

 Submissions should not be previously published or submitted for consideration with any other journal.
 Please note, lead authors may only submit one article or essay at a time for consideration.
 In addition, lead authors may only submit one article or essay per year for consideration.
 Authors may withdraw a submission at any time upon notice to the journal editor.

-Ensuring Anonymous Peer Review: When submitting to the BC TEAL Journal, please anonymize your manuscript to prepare it for peer review so that the identities of the authors and reviewers are not known to each other.
+When submitting to the BC TEAL Journal, please anonymize your manuscript to prepare it for peer review so that the identities of the authors and reviewers are not known to each other.
 All identifying information should be removed to assure anonymous review.
 In particular, please ensure that your name and institution are not listed in the “properties” section of your document in MS Word.
-More information about removing hidden data and personal information can be found at this link
+More information about removing hidden data and personal information can be found at this link: https://tinyurl.com/5xe87dam

 You can further ensure anonymous peer review by anonymizing any in-text citations and corresponding reference list entries.
 For in-text citations, you can use (Author, XXXX) or Author (XXXX).
 For the reference list, please move entries to the top of the list and enter them as: Author.
 (XXXX).